 The salt-and-pepper granite monument is three-winged, and etched with an American flag in the center, flanked by soldiers on each side.
 Later on, three flag poles and solar lighting will be added.

 Said to cost somewhere around $35,000 the veterans memorial project is coming to fruition thanks to the tremendous support of local businesses and individuals, says Commander Cole, along with a big push from Lithia Motors in Fresno.
-CVA offers special thanks to Raymond Granite in Fresno, and Don Webber for the landscaping in progress.
+CVA offers special thanks to Mark Manfield of Raymond Granite in Fresno, and Don Webber for the landscaping in progress.

 “There has never been anything like it in Coarsegold for the veterans, so we decided to do something special,” says CVA founding member Cole with typical understatement.
 Coarsegold Historic Village is located at 35300 Highway 41 in Coarsegold.